Italian Meatballs Recipe

 by an Italian Mamma

-Meatballs is a very popular dish in Venice Italy and this Italian meatballs recipe is pretty authentic.
-Exactly the way my mother makes it and you can't get any more authentic than my mother - that's my mamma and me in the photo.
+Meatballs are a beloved dish in Venice, Italy, and this Italian meatballs recipe is as authentic as it gets.
+It's made exactly the way my mother prepares it, and you can't get more authentic than that.
+That's my mamma and me in the photo.
+Enjoy a taste of Venice straight from our family kitchen!

 Buon appetito